 Here are a few things to remember when cooking Leche flan in a steamer:

-- Cover pan/llanera with a foil to prevent the water from dripping into the custard.
+- Cover pan/llanera with foil to prevent the water from dripping into the custard.

-- Steaming time for a regular size llanera is about 25-30 minutes until the toothpick inserted comes out clean.
+- Steaming time for a regular-size llanera is about 25-30 minutes until the toothpick inserted comes out clean.
 But I recommend checking at 25 minutes to be sure.
-Note that, the deeper the pan and thicken the custard the longer is the cooking time.
-So for a large size (deep) llanera, cooking time will be around 35 to 40 minutes.
+Note that, the deeper the pan and thicken the custard the longer the cooking time.
+So for a large-size (deep) llanera, the cooking time will be around 35 to 40 minutes.
 Check at 35 minutes to be sure.